pmielech/pmielech/README.md

 <h1 align="Left">Hi 👋, I'm Patryk</h1>
 <h3 align="Left">A passionate Embedded developer</h3>

+I am a student of the electrical engineering faculty with a specialization in Embedded systems.
+I discovered that working with IT systems brings me joy every time I learn something new.

 - 🌱 I’m currently learning [**Avalonia**](https://avaloniaui.net) and [**How bootloaders work**](https://www.udemy.com/course/stm32f4-arm-cortex-mx-custom-bootloader-development/)

 - 📫 How to reach me **patryk.mielech@icloud.com**